endermejia/endermejia/README.md

 # Gabriel Mejía

-### Frontend Developer 🐱‍👤
+### Senior Frontend Developer 🐱‍👤

 👋 Hi, I’m Gabriel Mejía Melgarejo

-💖 I’m a fanatic climber and a motivated programmer
+💖 I’m a fanatic climber and a good and motivated programmer.

-🧠 I’m currently learning Kotlin and perfecting my frontend skills with Angular framework
+🧠 I’m a Frontend Developer with more than 3 years of experience in Angular and Typescript.

 ##